moaz-murtaza/Menagerie/README.md

 Making of a game Menagerie (Candy Crush) type using c++ and SFML

 Description:
-We are going to make a menagerie (Video of sample app is shared on google classroom) where there are different animals.
+We are going to make a menagerie where there are different animals.
 We are supposed to let user make a chain of animals of same species and count the number of animals belonging to different species.
 Please be noted whenever atleast three animals of same species are found by the user (a chain is formed)